thiagogre/MyVersion/README.md

 # In your browser go to (http://127.0.0.1:5500/)

-# For stop running server
+# For stop running server or reboot your machine
 $ Ctrl + C
-# Or reboot your machine
 ```
 ---